-Second, the revised human trafficking forfeiture provision applies to money, coins, and currency which are used, or intended to be used, "to facilitate commission" of an RCC human trafficking offense.
+Second, the revised human trafficking forfeiture provision applies to money, coins, and currency which are used, or intended to be used, "to facilitate the commission" of an RCC human trafficking offense.
 The current D.C.
-Code prostitution forfeiture statute, which applies in part to prostitution offenses involving non-consensual conduct,141 applies to conveyances that are used, or intended to be used, "to facilitate a violation" of the current D.C.
-Code prostitution statutes142 and to currency that is used, or intended to be used, "in violation" of the current D.C.
-Code prostitution statutes.143 "In violation" appears to be narrower than "to facilitate the commission," but there is no D.C.
+Code prostitution forfeiture statute, which applies in part to prostitution offenses involving non-consensual conduct,240 applies to conveyances that are used, or intended to be used, "to facilitate a violation" of the current D.C.
+Code prostitution statutes241 and to currency that is used, or intended to be used, "in violation" of the current D.C.
+Code prostitution statutes.242 "In violation" appears to be narrower than "to facilitate the commission," but there is no D.C.
 Court of Appeals (DCCA) case law on this issue.
 In contrast, the revised forfeiture provision applies to currency that is used, or possessed with intent to be used, "to facilitate the commission" of the RCC human trafficking offenses, which is consistent with the scope of conveyances subject to forfeiture.
-It is inconsistent to include in forfeiture conveyances that are used, or possessed with intent to be used, "to facilitate the commission" of a trafficking offense.
+It is inconsistent to include in forfeiture conveyances that are used, or possessed with intent to be used, "to facilitate the commission" of a trafficking offense, but to limit forfeiture of currency to currency that is used, or possessed with intent to be used "in violation" of a trafficking offense.
 This change improves the clarity, consistency, and proportionality of the revised statute.